FIT-GNN: Faster Inference Time for GNNs that 'FIT' in Memory Using Coarsening: Methodology

 Similarly, to explore another node-level task, such as node regression, aggregation functions such as the mean of regression targets wouldn't be appropriate because they lose the variance of the targets.
 To mitigate label information loss, we use original label information without any aggregation function like $\arg\max$ or mean, thus motivating us to follow a subgraph-level training process.

 However, partitioning the graph into subgraphs leads to a loss of neighborhood information at the periphery of subgraphs.
-To tackle this, we append nodes in two ways after partitioning: \begin{itemize} \item \textbf{ Extra Nodes:} Adding the $1$-hop neighbouring nodes, namely Extra Nodes, in each subgraph $G_i$ denoted by $\mathcal{E}_{G_i}$. \citet{DBLP:journals/corr/abs-2202-00075} introduced this approach to reduce information loss after partitioning.
-We add an edge if two nodes in $\mathcal{E}_{G_i}$ are connected in $G$. \item \textbf{Cluster Nodes:} Although adding $1$-hop neighboring nodes in the subgraph helps recover lost information after partition, for multi-layered GNN models, information loss will persist.
+To tackle this, we append nodes in two ways after partitioning: \begin{itemize}[leftmargin=*] \item \textbf{Extra Nodes:} Adding the $1$-hop neighbouring nodes, namely Extra Nodes, in each subgraph $G_i$ denoted by $\mathcal{E}_{G_i}$. \citet{xue2023sugar} introduced this approach to reduce information loss after partitioning.
+We add a unit weight edge if two nodes in $\mathcal{E}_{G_i}$ are connected in $G$.
+Node embedding of $v\in\mathcal{E}_{G_i}$ is $x_v\in X$.

+\item \textbf{Cluster Nodes:} Although adding $1$-hop neighboring nodes in the subgraph helps recover lost information after partition, for multi-layered GNN models, information loss will persist.
 Instead of adding the neighboring nodes, we will add Cluster Nodes, which represent the neighboring clusters, denoted by $\mathcal{C}_{G_i}$. \citet{liu2024scalable} introduced this method to add nodes in the graph instead of adding to separate subgraphs.
 They also added cross-cluster edges among these Cluster Nodes and proposed a subgraph sampling-based method on the modified graph.
-In our work, we add cross-cluster edges but do not sample from the constructed set of subgraphs. \end{itemize}
+In our work, we add cross-cluster edges.
+For each node $t\in\mathcal{C}_{G_i}$, the node embedding $x_t=X'_t$.